 The University campus is generally accessible to wheelchair users and people with mobility impairments.
-There is a steep gradient on the pathway and road between the Main Campus and Gibbet Hill Campus where Biological Sciences and Warwick Medical School are located, but the rest of the campus is fairly flat.
+There is a steep gradient on the pathway and road between central campus and Gibbet Hill where Life Sciences and Warwick Medical School are located, but the rest of the campus is fairly flat.
+Please note that due to ongoing development works some of the paths and usual routes may be blocked.
+Diversions are signposted with accessible alternatives.

 Most teaching blocks have lift access to all floors and lifts are located in some of the halls of residence.
 There is an ongoing development program to improve lift access within residences.